octohost/ubuntu-12.0.4-3.8/README.md

     export DIGITALOCEAN_CLIENT_ID="long-random-string"
     export DIGITALOCEAN_API_KEY="another-long-random-string"

+Please note: For DigitalOcean you may need to set your kernel manually in their web interface in order for it to stick.
+I have had a ticket into them for months now asking why my kernel choice doesn't seem to 'stick' - have had no answer.

 To build the images - use these Rakefile targets:

     rake build            # Build all Packer targets